tabreturn/tabreturn.github.io/_posts/2018-06-12-processing.py_in_ten_lessons--01-_hello_world.md

 `rect(x_coordinate, y_coordinate, width, height)`

-The x-coordinate values begin at the right-edge of the display window; and the y-coordinate from the top edge.
+The x-coordinate values begin at the left-edge of the display window; and the y-coordinate from the top edge.
 Add the following code to your "hello_world" sketch; then run it to confirm that the output matches the image below:

 {% highlight py %}
 ...